platformsh/platformsh-docs/docs/src/domains/checklist.md

 ## 2. Test your site

-If your production environment is on a Dedicated instance, ensure that the code is up-to-date in both your `staging` and `production` branches, as those are mirrored to the Dedicated instances.
-Also ensure that the data on the production instance is up-to-date and ready to launch.

 Make sure your site is running and configured as you want it to be, on your production branch.
 In particular, see the [Routes documentation](../define-routes/_index.md).

 If you turned on basic-authentication during development, make sure [to turn it off before launch](/administration/web/configure-environment.md).

+If your production environment is on a Dedicated instance:
+1. Ensure that the code is up-to-date in both your `staging` and `production` branches.
+Those are mirrored to the Dedicated instances.
+2. Ensure that the data on the production instance is up-to-date and ready to launch.

+### Override the IP

 You can test the behavior of the site before going live, by overriding the IP of that domain and make it point to the IP address for your project's production environment.
 This can be particularly useful to check that a CMS is properly set up.

 To override that IP:
-1. Get the CNAME target of your project's production environment, run `dig +short $(platform environment:info edge_hostname)`.
-2.

 {{< codetabs >}}